 Although the interest rate borne by a WAC class is fixed, the notional principal balance of each WAC class will be calculated each month as described on the cover of the related prospectus supplement.
-As a result of this calculation, the notional principal balance of a WAC class is expected to vary due to reductions in the principal balances of the mortgage loans represented in the related mortgage loan groups as well as due to changes in the weighted average of the applicable excess yield rates on those mortgage loans.
-Accordingly, if you purchase an SMBS certificate of a WAC class, the timing of changes in the weighted average of the excess yield rates of the mortgage loans represented in the related mortgage loan group may significantly affect your yield, even if the weighted average of those respective excess yield rates generally is consistent with your expectations.
+As a result of this calculation, the notional principal balance of a WAC class is expected to vary due to reductions in the principal balances of the mortgage loans represented in the related mortgage loans.
+Accordingly, if you purchase an SMBS certificate of a WAC class, the timing of changes in the weighted average of the excess yield rates generally is consistent with your expectations.
 In general, the earlier the change in the level of the weighted average excess yield rate, the greater the effect on your yield to maturity.
 As a result, if the weighted average excess yield rate during any period is lower than expected, a corresponding increase in that rate during a later period may not fully offset the effect of the earlier rate on your yield.